ordina-jworks/ordina-jworks.github.io/_posts/2019-05-27-Spring-Data-Jdbc.md

 Therefore they tried to implements some concepts of DDD.

 The first big difference is that we work with an aggregate structure on top of the entity structure which is used in Spring Data JPA.
-If you don't know this concept or why it is useful, you can check some very good article about this: Effective Aggregate Design by Vaugn Vernon. https://dddcommunity.org/library/vernon_2011/ Basically we group different entities together which have a strong coupling and we call them aggregates.
+If you don't know this concept or why it is useful, you can check some very good article about this: [Effective Aggregate Design by Vaugn Vernon](https://dddcommunity.org/library/vernon_2011/){:target="_blank" rel="noopener noreferrer"}. https://dddcommunity.org/library/vernon_2011/ Basically we group different entities together which have a strong coupling and we call them aggregates.
 The top entity of the aggregate is called the aggregate root.